DataDog/synthetics-test-automation-circleci-orb/README.md

             - build-image
 ```

-For additional options such as customizing the `pollingTimeout` for your CircleCI pipelines, see [CI/CD Integrations Configuration][18].
+For additional options such as customizing the `batchTimeout` for your CircleCI pipelines, see [CI/CD Integrations Configuration][18].
 For another example pipeline that starts a local server and triggers Synthetic tests using the Continuous Testing Tunnel, see the [`advanced-example.yml` file][16].

 ## Inputs